scysys/AzuraCast-Ubuntu/README.md

-# AzuraCast Tradiotional Installer for Ubuntu 22.04
+# AzuraCast Traditional Installer for Ubuntu 22.04

-Some things to know
+**Some things to know:**

-- This Installer will actually only Support Ubuntu 22.04
+- This installer only supports Ubuntu 22.04.
-- It will Install AzuraCast in its actual Stable Version without Docker.
-(Actually this is 0.17.6)
+- It installs AzuraCast in its stable version without Docker (currently version 0.17.6).
-- It will be usable for Installation and Update processes.
-(Update not implemented yet)
+- It can be used for both installation and update processes (though updates are not yet implemented).

-If you need help with this great Product check AzuraCast here: https://github.com/AzuraCast/AzuraCast
+If you need help with this great product, check out AzuraCast here: <https://github.com/AzuraCast/AzuraCast>.

-Maybe you should take a look at AzuraCast´s great Documentation before ask a question: https://docs.azuracast.com/
+Before asking a question, you may want to take a look at AzuraCast's great documentation here: <https://docs.azuracast.com/>.

-If you want to help the developers of AzuraCast take a look here: https://docs.azuracast.com/en/contribute/donate
+If you want to help the developers of AzuraCast, take a look here: <https://docs.azuracast.com/en/contribute/donate>.

-## Why i used an own Repository for this here?
+## Why I used my own repository for this

-Ill personally plan to using AzuraCast in an modified way.
-(Need this great AutoDJ only)

-I need an fast way to react on changes, to make modifications and the most important reason is security.
-I know what i done here.
-When i using the Repository on ohter sides, it will make me work to check what was changed.
-I hate work that was not planned, so please understand that i only can ensure this in this way.
-But it is easy to add this to the default repro.
-Im personally not feeling, that this is something that the developers wanted outside theire docker business.
+Personally, I plan to use AzuraCast in a modified way (I only need the AutoDJ feature).
+I need a fast way to react to changes and make modifications, and the most important reason is security.
+I know what I have done here.
+If I use the repository on other sites, I will have to check what has been changed.
+I dislike unplanned work, so please understand that I can only ensure this in this way.
+However, it is easy to add this to the default repository.
+Personally, I don't feel that this is something that the developers want outside of their Docker business.

-## How to install?
+## How to install

-Just on line for you
+Just one line for you.

-Latest Installer Version
+Latest installer version:

 ```
 mkdir /root/azuracast_installer && cd /root/azuracast_installer && git clone https://github.com/scysys/AzuraCast-Ubuntu.git . && git checkout 1f9e6b71720ec05e470b4e2005eee41f311275b8 && chmod +x install.sh && ./install.sh -i
 ```

-*"main"-Branch (May not work)*
+*"main" branch (may not work)*

 ```
 mkdir /root/azuracast_installer && cd /root/azuracast_installer && git clone https://github.com/scysys/AzuraCast-Ubuntu.git . && chmod +x install.sh && ./install.sh -i
 ```

-Make sure after install that anything is working.
-Please open installer related issues directly here and not distrub the AzuraCast Developers with errors that are related to this repro here.
+After installation, make sure that everything is working.
+If you encounter any issues related to the installer, please report them directly here and do not disturb the AzuraCast developers with errors that are related to this repository.

-Ill prefer that you do a Reboot after your first install.
+I recommend that you reboot after your first install.